Gold-Harbor-Insurance/blueskylifenet/replit.md

 - No backend/database needed - client-side only quiz flow
 - All form data validated with Zod schemas
 - Progressive disclosure: one question at a time to maximize completion
-- Countdown timer runs for 45 seconds on thank you page
+- Countdown timer runs for 142 seconds (2:22) on thank you page
 - Phone number has tel: link for mobile click-to-call functionality
+- Thank you page is integrated as the final step of quiz (not a separate route) to maintain tracking data availability for GTM

 ### Base Path Handling (Dev vs Production)
 **Issue**: vite.config.ts has `base: "/final-expense/rb-dhF5ke48DSslf/"` for cPanel deployment, which broke Replit preview